Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 Although we may begin to see the good that is in our lives, we are likely to run into challenges that become stumbling blocks that hinder us from embracing gratitude.

-Comparison is one of those aspects that creep in so easily because it’s something I have experienced and probably you as well.
+Comparison is one of those aspects that creep in so easily because it’s something I have experienced, and probably you as well.

-To make matters worse, the presence of social media can add fuel to the fire.
 Being constantly exposed to people’s curated version of their so-called “perfect life” is the perfect tool to get rid of room for any gratitude.

-Furthermore, social media praises the idea of perfection.
 It is easy to look at where you are and compare yourself to someone else’s “highlight reel,” not knowing whether what we see is a true reflection or not.

-Comparing ourselves to that is unrealistic for many of us.
 Because of that, one may feel the need to chase that unattainable life, and unfortunately, that’s like chasing the wind.

 Doing those further fuels comparison and, therefore, makes no room for gratitude.